brown-cs15-2023/snake/README.md

 In this repository, we have the code for three different implementations of the "snake" game.
 If you run the code, you'll see that the programs have identical **functionality**, but if you look through the code, you'll notice the code bases actually look quite different!
-This goes to show that for one given program, there are infinite ways you can design and write code to implement that program.
+This goes to show that for one given program, there are many ways you can design and write code to implement that program.

 If Snake were a real CS15 assignment, all 3 of these implementations would receive a 100% for